Treatment

 Most warts go away on their own within several months to years, so treatment may not be needed for many children.
 In general, surgical excision and cautery are no longer recommended in most instances or covered by insurance plans, as they have been shown to increase the likelihood of localized spread.
 There is no treatment guaranteed to cure warts.
 If your primary care provider recommends treatment, it is important that you follow the instructions exactly as suggested.
 In general, using two or more treatments at a time is more likely to be successful.

-- First, soak warts for five minutes in hot water (no hotter than 110° F).
+- First, soak wart(s) for at least 5 minutes in hot water (no hotter than 110° F).
 Alternatively, this can be performed after a bath or shower.

 - The salicylic acid product should then be applied to completely cover the wart.

 - Once the salicylic acid is dry, the wart should be covered with air-tight tape, such as medical tape or household duct tape.
-Try to allow the tape to remain over the wart for 24 hours.
+Try to keep the tape covering the wart for 24 hours.

 - Then remove the tape and repeat the soaking, filing, and salicylic acid application every day.